 Set to benefit 20,634 consumers over the next 10 years, the rural electrification project is anticipated to improve the living standards of the rural population and minimise migration to cities.

 Al Suwaidi said: "The UAE, through the Abu Dhabi Fund for Development, pursues an active policy of supporting sectors that can accelerate economic development across emerging countries.

 "Among these sectors, energy is of great significance, given its crucial role in poverty eradication and inclusive development.
 At ADFD, we are committed to supporting the government of Uganda in fulfilling its development objectives through ensuring timely and adequate funding for strategically important projects."

 The 33kV rural electrification project involves civil and electrical works for the installation of a 139km transmission line, as well as 88 distribution stations and 415 volts’ distribution lines on a 167km stretch that will bring electricity to about 2,000 consumers.

 The project also supports the development of small industries, workshops and agricultural units in rural Uganda, while curbing the over-exploitation of vegetation as a source of energy.

 ADFD’s engagement in the development of Uganda dates back to 1977.
-Since then, the fund has extended AED79 million in loans and government grants.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Since then, the fund has extended AED79 million in loans and government grants.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.